 The European Commission is on a roll.
-After proposing to destroy Europe’s corporate sustainability law, they now want to attack various food laws, including on pesticide protection.
+After proposing to destroy Europe’s corporate sustainability law, they now want to attack various food laws, including on protections from pesticides.

 Stripping away protection against toxic pesticides

-The European Commission is planning a major overhaul of the rules designed to protect people and the environment from pesticides.
-A leaked draft of the proposed legislation shows it would dismantle the system that keeps these harmful chemicals out of our food, water, and ecosystems.
+The European Commission is pushing a sweeping overhaul of pesticide rules that could dramatically weaken protections for people and the environment.
+The proposal published on December 16th would dismantle the system that keeps these harmful chemicals out of our food, water, and ecosystems.
 These changes are part of a broader effort to bow to the demands of agribusiness, prioritizing short-term profits over public health and environmental safety.

 Trampling on democratic rules, the Commission has conducted neither an impact assessment nor a public consultation, both of which would normally be required for a proposal of this kind.